How to Become an Adjunct Professor: Job, Education, Salary

 - Staying updated on innovations and changes within their course field

+When discussing adjunct faculty positions, it’s important to have a clear understanding of the position’s responsibilities, since it can vary.
 Many of the duties expected of tenure-track professors are not required by adjuncts.
-Contingent faculty do not have to conduct research, publish papers or attend staff meetings and events.
-It is important for adjunct faculty to know what they are specifically responsible for.
+Contingent faculty do not have to conduct research, publish papers, or attend staff meetings and events.

 Who makes good adjunct faculty?